Research Areas:

 with Andreas Pape, J. David Schaffer, and Hiroki Sayama

-Monte-Carlo Tests for Identification of Stochastic Agent-Based Models
+Monte-Carlo Tests for Identification and Validation of Stochastic Agent-Based Models

 with Nency Dhameja, Yixin Ren, and Andreas Pape